Australia disappointed but promises to work with Blatter

-SYDNEY Australia's football chief Frank Lowy has promised to work with Sepp Blatter to try to repair FIFA's tattered reputation despite his disappointment at the reelection of the Swiss as president of the game's world governing body.
+SYDNEY Australia's soccer chief Frank Lowy has promised to work with Sepp Blatter to try to repair FIFA's tattered reputation despite his disappointment at the re-election of the Swiss as president of the game's world governing body.

 Football Federation Australia (FFA), still furious that their bid for the 2022 World Cup won just one vote as Qatar was controversially awarded the tournament, had announced they would back Blatter's Jordanian opponent, Prince Ali bin Al Hussein.

-"It is a democracy and Mr Blatter was duly elected," Lowy, the billionaire owner of the Westfield shopping centre empire, said in a statement.
+"It is a democracy and Mr Blatter was duly elected," Lowy, the billionaire owner of the Westfield shopping center empire, said in a statement.

 "He was very clear in acknowledging that FIFA faced a real challenge to restore its standing and Australia will play its role along with other associations to try to achieve this.